google-research/tensorflow_constrained_optimization/README.md

     *   [binary_rates.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/binary_rates.py):
         contains functions for constructing rates from contexts.
-These rates are the "heart" of this library, and can then be combined into more complicated expressions using python arithmetic operators, or into constraints using comparison operators.
+These rates are the "heart" of this library, and can be combined into more complicated expressions using python arithmetic operators, or into constraints using comparison operators.

     *   [operations.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/operations.py):
         contains functions for manipulating rate expressions, including